pragma-/Plang/README.md

 ## The Plang Language (so far)
 ### Type-checking
 #### Types
-The currently implemented types are:
+The currently implemented types are Null, Boolean, Number, String, Array, Map, Function and Builtin.

 ##### Null
      Null ::= "null"